dfoderick/fullcycle/README.md

 This installation assumes you are using a newly flashed Raspberry Pi but should also work for most flavors of Linux.
 FCM can run on Windows but some of the installation steps will be different.
-FCM has been thoroughly tested on Rasbian Stretch.
+FCM has been thoroughly tested on Raspbian Stretch.

-The current version of Rasbian Stretch is April 2018.
+The current version of Raspbian Stretch is April 2018.
 https://www.raspberrypi.org/downloads/raspbian/
 Instructions on getting set up are here
 ![Raspberry Pi Setup](/docs/RaspberryPiSetup.md "Raspberry Pi Setup")